 The chronic and other hard-to-heal wound market consists of a broader addressable population of more than 14 million patients in Europe and the United States alone suffering from chronic wounds such as VLUs, DFUs, pressure ulcers and additional patients suffering from surgical/traumatic hard-to-heal wounds.
 Chronic and other hard-to-heal wounds represent a \$25 billion burden to the U.S. healthcare system.
 Chronic and hard-to-heal wounds are caused by impairment in the biochemical and cellular healing processes due to local or systemic conditions and generally can take several weeks to heal, if not longer.
 Such wounds can lead to significant morbidity, including pain, infection, impaired mobility, hospitalization, reduced productivity, amputation and mortality.
 In each of the various wound types, the presence of the eschar is a frequent cause for "chronification" of wounds and the removal of eschar is the key step to commence healing.
 Eschar needs to be removed to prevent further deterioration of the wound that may result in additional adverse patient outcomes.
-If not effectively treated, these wounds can lead to potentially severe complications including negative pressure wound therapy, such as V.A.C.
+If not effectively treated, these wounds can lead to potentially severe complications including further infection, osteomyelitis, fasciitis, amputation and mortality.
+Most advanced wound care therapies, including negative pressure wound therapy, such as V.A.C.
 Therapy, and skin substitutes such as Apligraf and Dermagraft and human amniotic tissue products, are complementary to our lead product candidate, EscharEx, as these products require a clean wound bed to effectively heal a wound.
 Four common chronic and other hard-to-heal wounds are: